 Bonus: 45 minute 1-1 coaching session (value $250)

 To learn more about this workshop, contact email@example.com or fill in the form way down below.

 What’s in a Name?
 A Workshop for Inclusion

-Using speech science to foster inclusivity: A workshop to help you become a better listener, hear and pronounce unfamiliar names, and show your colleagues that they matter.
+Using speech science to foster inclusivity: A workshop to help you become a better listener, to hear and pronounce unfamiliar names, and to show your colleagues that they matter.

 For 15 years in the same department, Subankanee Namasivayam’s colleagues fumbled over her name.
 Every time she was introduced to new clients or new colleagues, they either mispronounced her name or avoided it completely.
 One colleague would joke about it every single time he introduced her.
 For 15 years, she felt belittled, even invisible.
 Her colleagues laughed it off.
 They avoided calling on her in meetings for fear of mispronouncing her name.
 It’s a lot of syllables.
 It takes a bit of effort.
 Subankanee ended up leaving the department, having always felt undervalued and dismissed.
 These daily microaggressions take their toll.

 In this workshop, we will dissect the features of speech sounds.
 It may seem like a strange way to address racism in the workplace, but names carry a lot of weight in a person’s identity.
 When they are mispronounced or dismissed completely, the results are profound.
 An inattention to a name can compound onto other experiences to create a feeling of not belonging.
 Similarly, when someone hears their “difficult” name attempted with genuine care, the results can be even more profound, but in a positive way.